 New Century Fieldhouse Youth Volleyball League Rules

 All players must play in their own grade level or higher and play on only one team per division.
 If teams have both an A team and a B team, players may play up, not down.
 Teams may play with as few as 4 players to avoid forfeit.
-Jewelry is recommended to be removed during play, but tape or band-aids can go over newly pierced earrings if they cannot be removed.
+Jewelry is recommended to be removed during play, but stud/post earrings are allowed.
+Long or hoop earrings should be removed or taped.

 - Rotation substitution required for grades 3 – 4 and for 5th & 6th grade recreation leagues.